AishwaryaSriyapuReddy/MLOps-Project-with-CircleCI-and-GCP-Kubernetes-Deployment/README.md

 | **Google Container Registry (GCR)** | Stores and manages Docker images used in deployment         |

 ## CI/CD Pipeline Stages
-1. Checkout Code
-Fetch the latest code from GitHub.
+1. **Checkout** Code : Fetch the latest code from GitHub.

-2. Install Dependencies
-Install all Python packages from requirements.txt.
+2. Install Dependencies/Python packages from requirements.txt.

-3. Run Tests / Linting (optional)
-Perform code quality checks or run test suites.
+3. Run Tests / Linting (optional):  Perform code quality checks or run test suites.

-4. Build Docker Image
-Create an image using the Dockerfile.
+4. **Build** Docker Image using the Dockerfile.

-5. Push to GCR
-Push the image to Google Container Registry.
+5. **Push** the image to Google Container Registry.

-6. Deploy to GKE
-Apply Kubernetes manifests to deploy the app to a cluster.
+6. **Deploy** the Docker images/app to Google Kubernetes Engine (GKE) cluster.

-7. Expose via LoadBalancer
-The app is made available at a public IP endpoint.
+7. Expose via LoadBalancer : The app is made available at a public IP endpoint.

+Pipelines can be triggered manually or automatically on code pushes.

 ## Future Enhancements
 - Add ML model versioning using MLflow or DVC